diogoff/trackml-100/README.md

 The results are sorted by _count_ in descending order, so that in the next step we consider first the sequences of detectors (i.e. the _routes_) that have been traveled by the largest number of particles.

-As a result of this first step, we will have a `routes.csv` file with about 23.5 GB.
+As a result of this first step, we will have a `routes.csv` file of about 23.5 GB.

 ### What is `qsub_routes.py`?